nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ## Overrides

-Overrides allows you to override the default configuration for a given resource pn Nebari without having to directlu modify the infrastructure components.
+Overrides allows you to override the default configuration for a given resource on Nebari without having to directly modify the infrastructure components.

 Below we show the available resources that can be overridden in the configuration.